WHY IT'S DIFFERENT?

 Sunday morning traditional church service in Maramures at a local wooden church before travelling to Sighet and Sapanta to visit Romania’s Memorial of the Victims of Communism Museum as well as the charming Merry Cemetery.
 Evening back in Breb.

 After breakfast visit the old mill and whirlpool in the nearby village of Sarbi.
 Travel to Budesti, stopping at the wooden church and see the 315 year old shirt of Pintea Haiducul.
-Enjoy lunch and head back to Breb for a rest before heading off to the sheep station, taking part in sheep hearding.
+Enjoy lunch and head back to Breb where you can get your hands dirty with the available village activities, depending on the season.
 Enjoy dinner before heading back to Breb.

-Morning Visit to UNESCO Humor Monastery and Varonet.
-Travel through Bocovina to UNESCO Arbore Church, one of eight buildings making up the churches of Moldavia.
+Morning Visit to UNESCO Humor Monastery.
+Travel through Bucovina to UNESCO Arbore Church, one of eight buildings making up the churches of Moldova.
 Travel to Putna Monastery, stopping for lunch on the way.
-Explore Sucevita Monastery, before traveling back to Gura Humorului for a traditional dinner.
+Explore Sucevita Monastery, before traveling back to Gura Humorului.

-Travel to Moldovita Monastory, a UNESCO World Heritage site, and then on to Colibita Lake to enjoy a lovely lunch.
-Travel back to Cluj and enjoy dinner in the old town.
+Travel to Moldovita Monastery, a UNESCO World Heritage site, and then on to Cluj via Colibita Lake.
+Arrive back to Cluj for your final evening in northern Romania.

 Transfer from Cluj centre to Cluj airport for your flight home.